uosq/lbox-alib/README.md

 **Use a version from the releases page if possible, they are all (possibly) stable enough to be released**

 If you want to create custom themes for alib, please use `default.json` as a base or example on where to start.
 You have to add them to alib/themes.
 It will be updated (if needed) every time a new alib version releases.
+Please don't forget to rename it to another name, `default.json` always goes back to default when alib is loaded

 ![alt text](images/where%20to%20put%20themes.png)